Variationally consistent Hamiltonian model reduction: Numerical Examples

 \subsubsection{Flexible Bracket}

 The final example presented here involves a flexible bracket clamped at one end.
 Although the experimental setup is similar to the cantilever plate example, the problem is posed on a more complex geometry (see Figure \ref{fig:sm_meshes}(b)) featuring a circular hole whose presence weakens the bracket, as well as complicates the propagation and interaction of 3D waves propagating throughout the bracket.
 Additionally, both the final integration time as well as the time interval at which snapshots are collected are widened considerably.
 This has the effect of implicitly damping the oscillations in the metal, effectively making the dynamics easier to capture with a POD basis.
 It is interesting to see how this change, as well as the natural change caused by the inclusion of a more challenging mesh topology, affects ROM performance.
+To facilitate further comparison, the straightforward Lagrangian ROM (c.f. \cite{Carlberg:2015}) arising from Galerkin projection onto a standard POD basis for the displacement $~q$ will be presented here alongside the Hamiltonian methods previously considered.
+Note that this method returns approximations to the displacement $~q$, velocity $\dot{~q}$, and acceleration $\ddot{~q}$, and therefore the approximate momentum $\tilde{~p}=~M\dot{\tilde{~q}}$ is post-processed from the velocity approximation.